krismeister/gongsho/README.md

 ### .gongshoignore

 When you have many files in a project you can create a `.gongshoignore` file to exclude files from the conversation.
 This will greatly improve performance.
 When you don't create a custom `.gongshoignore` file, gongsho will use the `.gitignore` file.
+There are additional some _sensible defaults_ that will always be ignored.

 ## TODOs